 Is Interest Charged On Pre-Settlement Legal Funding?

+We offer funds for a flat fee rather than charging compounding interest – a much safer option for you and your family.
 Our fee plus the amount you borrowed is the total sum you will repay out of your eventual compensation package.
-So, you’ll know exactly how much will be taken out of your settlement without having to do tricky math or worrying about hidden fees.
+So, you’ll know exactly how much will be taken out of your settlement without having to do tricky math or worry about hidden fees.

 You Can Apply for Pre-Settlement Legal Funding More Than Once

+The application process for our pre-settlement lawsuit loans is easy and hassle-free.
 Though we try to take the total financial need and outlook of your case into account when providing initial funding, you can apply for pre-settlement funding more than once if you need it.
 Applying, as always, is free.

 Plaintiffs can typically access up to 20% of their prospective compensation as a lawsuit cash advance.
 So, if your initial funding is below that mark, it may be possible to get more pre-settlement financing while you wait.